forbesg/forbes-metalsmith/src/content/projects/websites/beauty-edinburgh-website.md

 The Beauty Edinburgh Website is a something that has evolved over time.

 In its infancy, the site was created using the very limited Google Sites platform.
-This of course is product which has its uses however building a modern customer facing image is not one.
+This of course is a product which has its uses however building a modern customer facing image is not one.

 After the frustrations of trying to 'personalise' the Google Site, the project